Dance Video Index

 This work is a collage of fragments of various dreams, including scenes of China where Ishii Midori visited before the war.
 "At times the dream invites us to a dreamscape with smells, colours, light and heat intermingling, and at other times it becomes an imaginative journey in the blink of an eye."

--This was the first work by Ishii Midori in many years after she lost her husband, the musician Orita Izumi , in 1972.
+-This was the first work by Midori Ishii in many years after she lost her husband, the musician Izumi Orita, in 1972.
 He had been a great support for her and her dance company.

 - Performer(s)